wp-plugins/smart-carousel-slider/readme.txt

 = Why this plugin has few options? =

-Soon premimum version will release there you can get lot's of more option and style.
+Soon premium version will release there you can get lot's of more option and style.

 == Screenshots ==

+1. Plugin shortcode button

+2. Shortcode Generator Option

 == Changelog ==